What is creditworthiness?

 Your credit score, also known as your credit rating, is a number that represents your creditworthiness.
-This shows the credit card or loan provider what your history of credit use is and if you’re able to manage your debt(s) effectively.
+This shows a lender your history of credit use and if you’re able to manage your debts effectively.

 A credit score is calculated and reported by various credit reporting bodies like Equifax, opens in new window, illion, opens in new window, or Experian Australia, opens in new window.

-So, what are the ratings of credit scores and what is considered good?
-Different reporting bodies have varied ranges, so it’s best to look on their website to get a better understanding.
+So, what is considered a ‘good’ credit score?
+Different reporting bodies have varied ranges, so it’s best to look at their websites to get an understanding of where you stand.

 Here are our top tips for improving your credit score and creditworthiness.
 Learn more about creditworthiness and why it matters.